Dan Neidle: Awards

-In 2024, Neidle was listed as one of the 50 most influential people in the world of tax policy and business by International Tax Review, as one of the 100 most influential people in the world of private wealth by Spear's, and as the UK's leading accounting influencer on social media by the Institute of Chartered Accountants in England and Wales.
+In 2024 and 2025, Neidle was listed as one of the 50 most influential people in the world of tax policy and business by International Tax Review, and as one of the 100 most influential people in the world of private wealth by Spear's.
+In 2024, he was named the UK's leading accountancy influencer on social media by the Institute of Chartered Accountants in England and Wales.

 Personal life

 Neidle is Jewish.
 His parents are Professor Stephen Neidle, a pharmaceutical designer, and Andrea, a copywriter.

-He is a member of the national constitutional committee of the Labour Party, its senior disciplinary body, but advises policymakers in five political parties and is a member of the SNP Scottish Government's Tax Advisory Group.